Imagine-Jason/Home/Stargate/What is Stargate.md

 Stargate is a message queue built on .NET Core to help Aiursoft's microservices system communicate in real time.

-## Stargate is suitable for what application
+## Which application is Stargate suitable

 Stargate acts as a message queue for handling the issue of pushing all complex events in turn.
 In the Stargate, the issuer of the event is called the `producer` and the recipient of the event is called the `consumer`.